low-earth-orbit/notes/couch-potato-chinese-investors.md

 [^6]: Canadian Portfolio Manager. <https://www.canadianportfoliomanagerblog.com/>

 [^7]: Bank deposits and direct real estate investing are "meaningful" options but they are not available as mutual funds or ETFs.
-Another option is banks' wealth management products (理财产品); they're not as transparent as publicly traded mutual funds.
+Another option is banks' wealth management products (理财产品); they're not as transparent as mutual funds (公募基金) mentioned in the note.
 I wouldn't recommend private funds (私募基金) nor private equities (私募股权).